technotarek/timeliner/README.md

 # Timeliner

 ## Overview
 Build a simple, interactive, historical timeline with HTML, CSS, and jQuery.
 The benefits of this timeline script are that it's (1) fully accessible and 508 compliant (an original requirement) (2) simple, (3) able to handle nearly any form of content, and (4) printer friendly.
 There's also plenty of room for you to get creative with the styling.
 (Please drop me a line if you do do something cool with it.)
+Thanks to on-going development and contributions from the community, timeliner continues to improve.
+Notable enhancements include basic responsiveness for mobile devices and the ability to add multiple timelines to a single page.

 ## Demo
 *	http://www.technotarek.com/timeliner/timeliner.html